RobertoFreireFerrazPassos/dotNet-OOP/README.md

 #### Framework Class Library (FCL)

-FCL is the wider library that contains the totality: ASP.NET, WinForms, the XML stack, ADO.NET and more.
+FCL is the wider library that contains the totality: ASPNET, WinForms, the XML stack, ADONET and more.
 You could say that the FCL includes the BCL.

 #### CoreFX